jpmml/jpmml-pig/README.md

 All in all, a typical model launcher class can be implemented in 5 to 10 lines of boilerplate-esque Java source code.

 The example model JAR file contains a DecisionTree model for the "iris" dataset.
 This model is exposed in two ways.
-First, the model launcher class `org.jpmml.pig.DecisionTreeIrisSimple` defines a custom function that returns the PMML target field ("Species") as a string.
-Second, the model launcher class `org.jpmml.pig.DecisionTreeIrisComplex` defines a custom function that returns the PMML target field ("Species") together with four output fields ("Predicted_Species", "Probability_setosa", "Probability_versicolor", "Probability_virginica") as a tuple.
+First, the model launcher class `org.jpmml.pig.DecisionTreeIris` defines a custom function that returns the PMML target field ("Species") together with four output fields ("Predicted_Species", "Probability_setosa", "Probability_versicolor", "Probability_virginica") as a tuple.
+Second, the model launcher class `org.jpmml.pig.DecisionTreeIris_Species` defines a custom function that returns the PMML target field ("Species") as a string.

 # Installation #